WowzaMediaSystems/webrtc-examples/WebRTCMeeting/README.md

 ![wowza media systems logo](../images/wowza-logo.png)
-# Wowza Media Systems WebRTC client examples for one-to-one chat
+# Wowza Media Systems WebRTC client examples for one-to-one video chat

 Welcome to the official Wowza Media Systems WebRTC client examples.
 These examples are intended to help developers bring live streaming into their applications using WebRTC.